ByronLabs/vysion-cti/misp/README.md

 > Python 3.7 or higher version required.

+> The dependencies found in "requirements.txt" are only pyMISP and our [python library](https://pypi.org/project/vysion/) for Vysion.

 > An installer "installer.sh" is available to install the "Objects" and "Expansion Module" parts in this same directory.

 # Organisation